anacrolix/torrent/README.md

 [![GoDoc](https://godoc.org/github.com/james-lawrence/torrent?status.svg)](https://godoc.org/github.com/james-lawrence/torrent)

-This repository is a refactor of [anacrolix's](https://github.com/anacrolix/torrent), primarily to simplify the exposed API to users of the library, improve horizontal scalability, remove many of the extraneous dependencies, and to add in some extended functionality.
+This repository is a refactor of [anacrolix's](https://github.com/anacrolix/torrent), primarily to simplify the exposed API to users of the library, use more idiomatic code styles, improve horizontal scalability, remove many of the extraneous dependencies, and to add in some extended functionality.

 ## improvements implemented by library
 - smaller API surface. reduces the API surface of the client.